-- Memory Loss
+- Memory loss

 - Mood swings

-- Inability to concentrate
+- Inability to focus

-- Lack of motivation /Not responding to rewards
+- Lack of motivation / not responding to reward systems

-My son has a lot of trouble staying motivated and at times it seems like even his favourite activities and rewards are meaningless to him.
-During school this issue came up time and time again with staff while working on his IPP.
+My son has a lot of trouble staying motivated and at times it seems like even his favorite activities and rewards are meaningless to him.
+During school, this issue came up time and time again with staff while working on his IPP.

 There are connections between all of these things.
-Everything needs to be in sync in order to have a well-regulated, normally developing child.
+Everything needs to be in sync in order to have a well-regulated, focused child that’s ready to learn.

 Foods With High Omega-3 Content

-Anyone with a child with autism knows how hard it can be to make their child eat a well-balanced diet.
+Many kids are picky eaters and any parent with an ASD child knows how hard it can be to make their child eat a well-balanced diet.